vlad21naumov/vlad21naumov/README.md

 I am a ML engineer and Data Scientist 👨🏼‍💻

-- ❇️ I am working as a ML engineer in Dzen.
+- ❇️ I am working as a ML engineer in Zen.

 - ⛓️ Developing engineering in DSLTech.